pauline-ng/factify_chrome_extension/README.md

 Requirement
 -----------

-[Factify Chrome](https://github.com/sunsagong/) - host program that runs on local machine.
+[Installer of the host program for Chrome Extension](https://github.com/sunsagong/factify_chrome_extension_nativeapp) - host program that runs on local machine.

 Installation
 ------------